MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/threat-analytics.md

 :::image type="content" source="../../media/threat-analytics/ta_dashboard_mtp.png" alt-text="Screenshot of the threat analytics dashboard" lightbox="../../media/threat-analytics/ta_dashboard_mtp.png":::

-Select a threat from the dashboard to view the report for that threat.You can also select the Search field to key in a keyword that's related to the threat analytics report that you'd like to read.
+Select a threat from the dashboard to view the report for that threat.
+You can also select the Search field to key in a keyword that's related to the threat analytics report that you'd like to read.

 #### View reports by category